martbhell/martbhell.github.io/posts/2012/04/red-hat-certification-rhce-system-configuration-and-management-2.md

 Installing a fresh VM with 4 cores, 5GB RAM, virtualization and CentOS.

 CentOS is a free clone of Red Hat, it's missing some stuff (satellite for example) but it does the job for learning.
-You can find it in many places, for example here: http://www.nic.funet.fi/pub/Linux/INSTALL/Centos/6/isos/x86\_64/
+You can find it in many places, for example here: <http://www.nic.funet.fi/pub/Linux/INSTALL/Centos/6/isos/x86\_64/>

 ## IP Routing and NAT

 The part "Routing / NAT" will be tricky, as I do not have a second computer that I could use for this.
 Maybe I can get something working inside the virtual machines though, but for now I think I will skip these two and get straight into the other ones.

-## Use /proc/sys and sysctl to modify and set kernel runtime parameters.
+## Use /proc/sys and sysctl to modify and set kernel runtime parameters

 Edit /etc/sysctl.conf